weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 Weaviate core releases include executable Linux binaries.
 When you instantiate a client with Embedded Weaviate, the client uses the binary packages to create a temporary Weaviate instance that persists while your client code runs.

 ### File list
-For a list of the files that are included in a release, see the Assets section for that release on [GitHub](https://github.com/weaviate/weaviate/releases).
+For a list of the files that are included in a release, see the Assets section of the Release Notes page for that release on [GitHub](https://github.com/weaviate/weaviate/releases).

 ### File URL
 To get the URL for a particular binary archive file, follow these steps:
 1. Find the Weaviate core release you want on the [Release Notes](/developers/weaviate/release-notes.mdx#weaviate-core) page.
 1. Click to the release notes for that version.
-1. The Assets section includes `linux-amd64` and `linux-arm64` binaries in `tar.gz` format.
+The Assets section includes `linux-amd64` and `linux-arm64` binaries in `tar.gz` format.
 1. Copy the link to the full URL of the `tar.gz` file for your platform.

 For example, the URL for the Weaviate `1.19.6` `AMD64` binary is: